Gavriela Geller, Executive Director

 Carol Burton, Assistant Director

-During her professional acting career, Burton was an adjunct instructor in speech, theatre history, voice for the theatre, and acting at UMKC, MCC system, Western Missouri Correctional Center undergraduate program, and Baker University, as well as directing college and semi-professional stage productions, voice coaching, and leading various workshops.
+During her professional acting career, Burton was also an adjunct instructor in speech, theatre history, voice for the theatre, and acting at UMKC, MCC system, Western Missouri Correctional Center undergraduate program, and Baker University, as well as directing college and semi-professional stage productions, voice coaching, and leading various workshops.
 She was a founding member of the original supporting board (Strictly Shakespeare) of the Heart of American Shakespeare Festival, and was responsible for creating its Green Shows, which she also wrote and performed..
 She created curricula for, taught, and was administrator for Camp Shakespeare in its first few years.
 Additionally, she worked several years in marketing and communications in the for-profit and non-profit sectors in the Kansas City metro area.

 She joined JCRB|AJC in 2006 as executive assistant, eventually being promoted to administrative services director, and then to assistant director.